 Topic: Transthyretin amyloidosis (ATTR) is significantly underdiagnosed, often diagnosed late due to non-specific symptoms, and exhibits notable disparities across specific populations.
 This is particularly true for patients presenting with a mixed phenotype, such as cardiomyopathy and polyneuropathy, where diagnosis can be further complicated by overlapping symptoms.
 This mentorship pairing will focus on identifying and addressing these disparities in clinical presentation, diagnostic challenges, disease progression, and treatment outcomes within underserved populations.
 The ultimate goal is to facilitate earlier diagnosis and improved patient outcomes for all, contributing to a more equitable standard of care.

-Open to: Cardiologists with demonstrated clinical interest in ATTR amyloidosis research, diagnosis, and treatment, with a specific interest in health equity and addressing disparities and treatment.
+Open to: Global cardiologists with demonstrated clinical interest in ATTR amyloidosis research, diagnosis, and treatment, with a specific interest in health equity and addressing disparities and treatment.

 Sponsored by